1. Introduction to the collaborative professional learning bursary

 Wellbeing

-Alignment with a named Teaching Council policy or Department of Education policy or strategy e.g. Céim, Cosán, Droichead, SSE (Looking at our Schools).
+Alignment with a named Teaching Council policy or Department of Education and Youth policy or strategy, for example, Céim, Cosán, Droichead, SSE (Looking at our Schools).

 4. Funding details

-The bursary offers three bands of funding, depending on the number of schools involved in the collaboration, as outlined below:
+The bursary offers two bands of funding, depending on the number of schools involved in the collaboration, as outlined below:

-- Band 3: €5,000 – Cross-sectoral professional learning activities involving three or more schools
+- Band 2: €5,000 for professional learning activities involving three schools, or more

-The full bursary payment will be made to the lead school in the collaboration, who will manage the funds among the participating schools as appropriate.
+The full bursary payment will be made to the lead school/ETB in the collaboration, who will manage the funds among the participating schools as appropriate.

 5. Eligibility criteria

-In addition to this, collaboration is also encouraged with your local education support centre, higher education institution or centre of education such as a Youthreach setting.
+Although not a requirement, applicants are encouraged to consider collaborating with your local education support centre, higher education institution or centre of education such as a Youthreach setting.

 Applicant: The applicant must be a registered teacher applying on behalf of the lead school.
-If you are not working in a school (e.g. due to secondment, retiring etc.) you must partner with a lead school in order to participate in the bursary scheme.
+If you are not working in a school (for example, due to secondment, retiring etc.) you must partner with a lead school in order to participate in the bursary scheme.

 Details of the lead school and collaborating school(s): To administer the bursary, we will need the details of the lead school, and each collaborating school.